 Some Notes on Insurance

-Unfortunately, most “PANS experts” on the above provider list are out-of-network, meaning insurance won’t pay for the visits.
+I will warn you that most “PANS experts” on the above provider list are out-of-network, meaning insurance won’t pay for the visits.
 Sometimes you can submit a claim and get reimbursed for at least part of the visit, however.
 Treatments like IVIG won’t necessarily be covered, either, but you can fight this.
 I was able to get my monthly IVIG infusions covered at 100%.
 Some tips:

 - If you have low immunoglobulin levels, insurance is likely to pay for IVIG.
 There are also some states that require insurance to cover IVIG for PANS/PANDAS.
 You may also be able to get it covered if you can prove conservative treatments weren’t enough.